pirsch-analytics/demo/web/README.md

 ## Configuration

+This demo requires PHP.

-Adjust the snippets in the HTML files in `static` with your identification code and remove the `data-dev` and `data-*-endpoint` attributes.
+Adjust `config.php` in `static` with your identification code and set `dev` to `FALSE` if you're not testing locally.

 ## Usage

-Use any HTTP server you like to serve the `static` directory.
-Here is an example using PHP.
+Use any PHP server you like to serve the `static` directory.
+Here is an example using the command line.

 ```php
 cd demo/web/static